Sign Petition

 2026 Moratorium

-Brevard already paused to study data centers and similar high-impact digital uses.
+Brevard already paused to study high-impact digital uses.

 What happened